streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 mvn clean package
 ```

-Assuming there are no compilation errors, we can now try out our new UDF!
+Assuming there are no errors, we can now try out our new UDF!

 ## Using the User Defined Function